awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 ```
 [ "CMD-SHELL", "curl -f http://localhost/ || exit 1" ]
 ```
-An exit code of 0 indicates success, and a non\-zero exit code indicates failure\.
+An exit code of 0, with no `stderr` output, indicates success, and a non\-zero exit code indicates failure\.
 For more information, see `HealthCheck` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/)\.
 `interval`
 The time period in seconds between each health check execution\.
 You may specify between 5 and 300 seconds\.
 The default value is 30 seconds\.
 `timeout`